johnomotani/multigifview/README.md

     >>> show_gifs("gif1.gif", "gif2.gif")

 Any number of gifs can be passed as positional arguments. ``max_columns`` can be passed as a keyword argument.
+An argument ``titles=False`` can be passed to turn off titles above gifs.

 Contributing
 ------------